KMD Brands: Environmental, Social, and Governance Strategy

+Events and sponsorship

+Rip Curl is the founder and title sponsor of the Rip Curl Pro, one of the longest-running professional surfing competitions and a core event on the World Surf League Championship Tour.
+First held in 1973 at Bells Beach in Victoria, Australia, the event has been a consistent fixture on the professional surfing calendar.

+Alongside its involvement in elite tour competition, Rip Curl has supported a range of invitational and grassroots surf events, including association with the Eddie Aikau Big Wave Invitational at Waimea Bay in Hawaii, the Rip Curl Cup Padang Padang in Indonesia, and the Rip Curl GromSearch, a long-running global junior competition series focused on youth development, as part of its broader involvement in professional sport and surf culture.

+Kathmandu is the Official Apparel Partner of the New Zealand Team.
+The apparel is designed and tested in New Zealand's alpine and winter environments, and has been developed for the NZ Team's training, village and ceremonial wardrobes for the Olympic Winter Games Milano-Cortina 2026.

-In February 2019, Kathmandu launched a series with National Geographic, called Eco Traveller, which focuses on eco-friendly travel and sustainable tourism.
+Since 2017 Kathmandu had naming rights for the Coast to Coast race in New Zealand.
+Kathmandu launched a series with National Geographic, called Eco Traveller, which focuses on eco-friendly travel and sustainable tourism.
 Eco Traveller is hosted by Nick Saxon from National Geographic.

-In October 2019, Kathmandu announced it would buy 100% of Australian surf brand Rip Curl for A$350m.

-In March 2022, Kathmandu Holdings was rebranded KMD Brands.

 Wage subsidy controversy

 Like other businesses operating in New Zealand, Kathmandu received sizeable financial support from the New Zealand government in the form of wage subsidies for its employees across New Zealand.
 This was part of a wider policy of economic stimulus for large and small businesses following the COVID-19 outbreak and the resulting downturn in the economy.
 As part of this programme, Kathmandu Group received $6.2 million from New Zealand taxpayers in 2020.
 However, despite subsequently posting a profit of NZ $31.5 million, Kathmandu management refused to repay the funds even though the company had enjoyed a profitable year.
 This decision was condemned on both sides of the political spectrum in New Zealand with the two major parties describing it as unfair.
 Kathmandu's decision was also labelled as an example of the "waste" and "fraud" in the wage subsidy scheme treasury had earlier warned of.